aleksihussa/analyticsapp/DesignOverview.md

 3. The **Data** module processes the API data and creates data objects.
 4. The processed data objects are returned to the **UI** through the **Service**.

 This architecture enables parallel development, allowing multiple team members to work concurrently on the UI, Service, and Data modules.
-The design adheres to the principles of **object-oriented programming (OOP)** and leverages **Java design patterns** such as Converter pattern.
+The design adheres to the principles of **object-oriented programming (OOP)** and leverages **Java design patterns** such as Converter pattern which in the Gang of four design patterns is known as `Adapter pattern`.
 As the project progressses, code components will have more dependency injection, abstractions and inheritance used.

 The core principle behind the design (although naming and some conventions modified) **Model-View-Controller (MVC)** pattern to ensure a clean separation between the data model, business logic, and user interface.